 Structured Markup:

 Set markup values on products based on either Price, Weight, or Dimension ranges.
 There must always be at least 2 range sequences.
 The first range sequence always starts at zero, and the last range in the sequence is always represented as infinity.
 Structured Markup based on Price can build off of other Price Sheets if needed.
-Weight and Dimension will all be based on data from PIES or that has been uploaded into Mecka.
+Weight and Dimension are options but be aware that some brands do not provide this information.

 Click on '+ Add Range' for each additional sequence.

-Some stores chose to use Structured Markup as a way to incorporate shipping charges.
-This allows them to advertise free shipping but still find a way to cover the cost.
+Structured Markup can be used as a way to incorporate shipping charges.
+This can let you put the shipping price into the base price without having to list it as an additional charge.
 An example could be a table that calculates an additional charge using this kind of formula:

 That would result in a Structured Markup table that looks like: